qsdrqs/CRUST-bench/README.md

 ## Paper

-Our paper "[Paper Title]" is available at:
+Our paper "CRUST-Bench: A Comprehensive Benchmark for C-to-safe-Rust Transpilation" is available at:
 - [arXiv](https://arxiv.org/abs/XXXX.XXXXX)

 ## Dataset Description